 On July 18th, 1980, Joy Division released their second and final studio album, Closer.
-The album was released posthumously through Factory Records, following the suicide of lead singer Ian Curtis two months earlier.
+The album was released posthumously through Factory Records, following the suicide of singer Ian Curtis two months earlier.

-The cover artwork was designed by both Martyn Atkins and Peter Saville.
+The cover artwork for Closer was designed by both Martyn Atkins and Peter Saville.
 The photograph on the cover was taken by Bernard Pierre Wolff, and is an image of Jesus and Mary from Appiani family tomb in the Cimitero Monumentale di Staglieno in Genoa, Italy.

-1. “Atrocity Exhibition”
+- “Atrocity Exhibition”

-5. “A Means to an End”
+- “A Means to an End”

-6. “Heart and Soul”
+- “Heart and Soul”

-7. “Twenty Four Hours”
+- “Twenty Four Hours”

-8. “The Eternal”
+- “The Eternal”